ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Let each player reread their character so they remember what it said.
 Speed-dating!
 Pair off all the players.
 Each pair then gets 60 seconds to have a quick talk.
 Do not reveal any big secrets at this time.
 Introduce your character in two sentences and say one sentence on how your character sees the character you are talking to.
 Both characters do not need to agree on the nature of the relationship.
 Then switch until everyone has talked to everyone else.
-Act structure
+Summary of the acts
-Review the act structure in the next section.
+Read through the act descriptions in the chapter below.
 Game start!
 Act description
 The larp is played as a sequence of shorter acts.
 Each act has a clear starting point, theme and a clear signal when it ends.
 Here follow a more extensive description of each act.